gdm413229/swwmgz_m/ExtendedLore.md

     bunnies, and home of Ix Xeuriges, co-founder of the coalition and creator of the many gates connecting these worlds.
   - Unukugoshuenike: Giant crystal planet, home of the Goshun.
-  - Mishe (former): Destroyed homeworld of the Mishe race.
+  - Unuenishe (former): Destroyed homeworld of the Mishe race.
 - Kryudon: Third most populated system, also from the Andromeda galaxy.
   - Lok: Dark, fog-covered planet, home of the Lokans and the Rokana.
   - Kayo: Overpopulated planet-city, homeworld of the Kyon.